What are the insurance plans of PSMBFI?

 Membership with PSMBFI is through the Equity Plan.

-For PO1 recruits and lateral entrants, the effectivity of membership is the date of receipt by PSMBFI of the duly filled-out and signed Membership Application Form (MAF) together with the Authority to Deduct (ATD).
+For PO1 recruits who have already taken their oath as well as for lateral entrants, the effectivity of membership is the date of receipt by PSMBFI of the duly filled-out and signed Membership Application Form (MAF) together with the Authority to Deduct (ATD).
 This is to ensure them of insurance protection while undergoing training.

-For non-Equity Plan members, the effectivity of insurance coverage shall be the date of actual collection or deduction of the first monthly contribution from their salary.
+For other applicants, the effectivity of insurance coverage shall be the date of actual collection or deduction of the first monthly contribution from their salary.

 Can a member replace his beneficiaries?

-Yes, anytime.
-A member can change, add, or delete his designated beneficiaries by written notice to PSMBFI, which shall take effect only if the notice is recorded by PSMBFI.
+Yes, a member may change, add, or delete his designated beneficiaries by written notice to PSMBFI, which shall take effect only if the notice is recorded by PSMBFI.
 This shall be effective beginning on the date that the notice is duly signed by the member.
 The change will not affect any payment of contributions already made by the member to PSMBFI.

 Who may avail of the Accidental Disablement Benefits?